dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Those who educate children well are more to be honored than they who produce them for these only gave them life, those the art of living well.
+  The measure of a man is what he does with power.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1656 days)
+## 🌟 Experiences (1657 days)

 ### 🧮 Programming languages